-So you've eaten a beigel/curry, bought a vintage jacket, and leaned what a Huguenot is.
+So you've eaten a beigel/curry, bought a vintage jacket, and learned what a Huguenot is.
 You're done with Brick Lane, right?
 Hmm.
 Take a look at some of the lesser-known things to do in the area:

 Spitalfields City Farm